ACT Certified Educator FAQs

 What if I fail?
 What is the retest policy?

-ACT's policy on retesting for ACT Certified Educator dictates that for every ACT Certified Educator exam that was taken and failed, the participant is entitled to one free retest.
-Free retests are only available for a period of two months after scores have been issued.
+ACT's policy on retesting for ACT Certified Educator dictates that for every ACT Certified Educator exam that was taken and failed, the participant is entitled to three free retests for a period of three months after a failed test has been issued.

 Can I still tutor even if I don’t get the badge?